 Are there interactive activities in the cafeteria during the lunch period?

-- Host a Karaoke bar or Rap contest
+- Host a karaoke or rap contest

-- Have recipe contests and taste-testing events
+- Work with the food service team to host recipe contests and taste-testing events

 - Set up a charging station for students